 - Alexander Zemlinsky: String Quartet No. 4, Op.
 25

 *The videos of the required repertoire for application must be of professional quality, shot by a single stationary camera in real-time, and must not be edited or altered in any way.
+You can record movements individually if preferred – you do not need to record multi-movement works in one take.
 You will be required to clearly identify your repertoire in the online application portal.
 BISQC reserves the right to disqualify studio enhanced or modified recordings, or recordings that are not of professional quality.
 Physical DVDs, CDs, or digital audio recordings will NOT be accepted.

 All applications will be pre-screened by BISQC administration prior to the preliminary jury adjudication process.
 Quartet images are not used for preliminary jury adjudication, but are collected at the time of application to facilitate media announcements once adjudication is complete.
 Any application not meeting the highest standards will not be forwarded to the preliminary jury for consideration.

 The preliminary jury members will review the submitted video recordings and supporting documents.
 No more than 10 quartets will be selected to attend the competition.

 Please note, application fees are non-refundable and go towards supporting the review of each program application and the adjudication process.
 All submitted applications are reviewed by a panel of adjudicators, and due to the competitive nature of Banff Centre’s programs, we do not provide feedback on applications or guarantee acceptances into programs.